-Criteria Criterion Points Breakdown Points Achieved Comments R1 The Offeror's proposed resource should submit a short written summary detailing the proposed approach to building a relationship with an Indigenous community.
-The written summary should 20 points - Excellent 15 points - Good 10 points - Acceptable 5 points - Poor 0 points - no evidence of essay not exceed two typed pages.
-R2 The Offeror should demonstrate that the proposed resource has experience administering formal (in person or virtual) training sessions or workshops with a minimum two (2) day duration per session in the last three (3) years.
-Two (2) to Five (5) sessions/workshops = 5 points Six (6) to ten (10) sessions/workshops = 10 points Eleven (11) or more workshops/sessions = 15 points Additional 5 point if delivered 3 to 5 virtual sessions R3 The Offeror should confirm that training for the workshop has been completed, and indicate what type of training was done, including examples of what was taught.
+Criteria Criterion Points Breakdown Points Achieved Comments relationship with an Aboriginal community.
+0 points - No written summary submitted The written summary should not exceed two typed pages.
+R2 The Offeror should demonstrate that the proposed resource has experience administering formal (in person or virtual) training sessions or workshops with a minimum two (2) day duration per session for in person and cumulative to two (2) day duration for virtual, in the last three (3) years.
+Two (2) to Five (5) sessions/workshops = 5 points Six (6) to ten (10) sessions/workshops = 10 points Eleven (11) or more workshops/sessions = 15 points Additional 5 points if delivered 3 virtual sessions Additional 5 points if delivered 3 training sessions/workshops to Indigenous communities R3 The Offeror should confirm that training for delivering culturally appropriate workshop has been completed, and indicate what type of training was done, including examples of what was taught.
 The training must have been taken within the last 3 years.
-The Bidder is to provide a completion certificate or other document(s) identifying they have fully completed the training.
-Less than a day = 1 point 2- 3 days = 3 points Multiple cumulative to 1 week = 5 points Min Pass N Mark 25/45 1 Points x/45 meeting the mandatory and minimum rated criteria and mandatory financial criteria shall be issued a standing offer agreement.
-Minimum passmark of 25 POINTS PER RESOURCE is required.
+The Offeror is to provide a completion certificate or other document(s) identifying they have fully completed the training Cumulative; Less than a day = 1 point 2- 4 days = 3 points 5 days = 5 points R4 The Offeror is registered in the Indigenous Business Directory (IBD) Indigenous Business Directory (sac-isc.gc.ca) OR The Offeror is registered in the Inuit Firm Registry (IFR) Inuit Firm Registry Database - No = 0 point Yes = 5 points